System Architecture

 - Query Lambda: Secrets Manager read, Bedrock access

-- Classify Lambda: DynamoDB write, Bedrock access
+- Classification Lambda: DynamoDB write, Bedrock access

 - Webhook Lambdas: Secrets Manager read, invoke other Lambdas